tabbie-hash/tabbie-hash/README.md

-# TABASSUM NISHA
+# *H
-## *DATA ANALYST GRADUATE FROM UNIVERSITY OF MICHIGAN-ANN ARBOR*

 ## ABOUT
 > Beginning my journey from working on the **clinical and management** domain of healthcare, I identified that there is a huge influx of data which is yet to be explored
 > effectively.
-Having basic knowledge about **Applied Statistics and Mathematics**, I got attracted towards the field of **Informatics**.
+Having basic knowledge about **Applied Statistics and Mathematics**, I realised all this data lloks like that 1000 pieces puzzle I solved in the 7th
+> grade.
+Finding out insights and identifying patterns out of large messy data is the challenge that makes me want get up from bed everyday.
 With my **Master's in Health
-> Informatics (Major in Data Science)**, I'm enthusiatic to apply my knowledge and skills in real-time to bringings impacts to the lives of people.
+> Informatics (Major in Data Science)**, I'm enthusiatic to apply my knowledge and skills in real-time to solve those big data problems and bring impacts to the lives of
+> people.

 ## HIGHLIGHTS OF MY RECENT WORK